-Melanie Springer Mock is a professor of English at George Fox University.
-In 2009, she won the university’s Faculty Achievement Award for Undergraduate Teaching, and in 2015 she received the school’s Faculty Achievement Award for Undergraduate Research and Scholarship.
-She is the author or coauthor of four books, including, most recently, If Eve Only Knew (Chalice Press, 2015).
-Her essays and reviews have appeared in The Nation, The Chronicle of Higher Education, and Mennonite World Review, among other places.
-She lives in Dundee, Oregon, with her husband, Ron, and their two sons, Benjamin and Samuel.
+Melanie Springer Mock is Professor of English at George Fox University, Newberg.
+She is the author or co-author of five books, including most recently Worthy: Finding Yourself in a World Expecting Someone Else (Herald Press, April 2018).
+She is member of INK: A Creative Collective.
+Her essays and reviews have appeared in The Nation, Christian Feminism Today, The Chronicle of Higher Education, Christianity Today, and Mennonite World Review, among other places.
+She lives in Dundee, Ore., with her husband and two sons.

 With a history dating from 1973, we are an international organization of women and men who believe that the Bible supports the equality of the sexes.
 We are Christian feminists.
 We are inclusive.
 We welcome you.